nasa/earthdata-search/README.md

 - Scale images

-Scaling thumbnail images utilizes a redis cache in the deployed env locally there is not a way to run this however the functionality for scaling images still works the results just won't be cached.
-If you need the cache on then you'll need to install redis locally.
+Scaling thumbnail images utilizes a redis cache in the deployed environment.
+If to utilize this cache locally you'll need to install redis on the dev machine.
 The easiest way to do this would be by running it in a docker container such as by running `docker container run -p 1521:1521 redis:bullseye-7`.
 You can also use a visualizer such as `RedisInsight` to more easily inspect the cache.
+You will also need to set the environment variable `USE_CACHE` locally to `true` after you've started up the cache service.

 #### Running API Gateway and Lambda Locally